kevinvanhove/angular-structure-styleguide/README.md

 **Modeling local state** of the component is done first.
 We assign the invocation context of the controller function to the view model `$ctrl` (we use `$ctrl` here because angular 1.5 also uses `$ctrl` as the `controllerAs` value) and we define the local state variables.

-Then we call the functions that initialize the component when it loads, these are called the **constructor callbacks**, and show how the component starts and flows.
+Then we call the functions that initialize the component when it loads, these are called the **constructor callbacks**, and show you how the component starts and flows.

 ##### Code example
 ```javascript